gardener/gardener/docs/concepts/operator.md

 ### [`Extension` Controller](../../pkg/operator/controller/extension)

-Gardener relies on extensions to provide various capabilities, such as supporting new cloud providers.
+Gardener relies on extensions to provide various capabilities, such as supporting cloud providers.
 This controller automates the management of extensions by managing all the required resources in the runtime and garden cluster.
 As of today, the controller only supports the management of `ControllerDeployment` and `ControllerRegistration` in the garden cluster.
 The Garden controller in the operator reconciles Garden objects with the help of the following reconcilers.